Optimal design of experiments to identify latent behavioral types: Sample Application: Imperfect Information Game and Behavioral Models (Types)

 \begin{itemize} \item A is the maximum payout that either player can receive, \item $\pi$ is the probability that the state of the world is \textit{a}. \end{itemize}

 In El Gamal \& Palfrey (1996)'s experiment, A was set to 3.33 and $\pi$ to 0.5, generating payoffs as shown in Table \ref{fig:payouts}.

 The game is played in a group of 10 players for three rounds.
 Each player is assigned a role (1 or 2) which is kept fixed throughout the whole game.
-Each round, players are rematched so that they meet a new partner of the other role (``perfect stranger'').
-The economic intuition for the game played over multiple rounds is about learning of a given trait of a subgroup of the population.
-The assumption of homogeneity of the trait within each subgroup, makes the game resemble the process of creation of stereotypes.
-If played within a larger population over many rounds, it could even lead to norm formation.
+Each round, players are rematched so that they meet a new partner playing the other role (``perfect stranger'').